mdernovoi/data-analysis-platform/README.md

 This platform is entirely **technology agnostic**, making it suitable for use with any tool or language (BYOS - Bring Your Own Software principle).
 It is also designed with enterprise use in mind and offers easy deployment and built-in security features.

-:construction: This project is currently under active development.
-Therefore, certain limitations exist.
-Nevertheless, **you can already use the platform** for your data analyses since releases are stable and work perfectly fine in several production environments.

 ## Usage